Catholic Recipe: Honey Chiffon Pie

 - whipped cream

-- Friday of the Fourth Week of Easter; Our Lady of Good Counsel (Can)
+- Tuesday of the Fifth Week of Easter; Our Lady of Good Counsel (Can)

 - Nativity of John the Baptist